Hi, my name is Jelena and I am a sociologist. Well, sort of.

 If I could describe my doctoral journey in one sentence, that would be a journey of gradually and irreversibly becoming seduced by sociology.
 By this, I do not mean that I fell in love with it.
 It’s more like sociology crept into my thinking behind my back.
 It corrupted me, if you will.
 I also took a keen interest in organizations and became fascinated by the study of institutions.
 All this was a blessing and a curse.
 Blessing, because it did help me “see” things I deeply cared about as a researcher in a different light (a cliché but so be it), which did feel quite liberating.
 Curse, because it pushed me towards what some academics would call “epistemic boundaries,” which is a fancy way of saying I was at the same time in many places and no place at all.

 A friend of mine once remarked that the worst sin an academic could commit is being an outsider.
 This became obvious to me soon after I started my postdoc, which happened to be in a group that was in name and spirit as sociological as they get.
 This was a challenge, which I liked.
-But, it turns out, prolonged exposure to sociology made me “too much of a sociologist,” but also “too critical” (actual quotes), especially from the vantage point of interdisciplinary and often pragmatically minded higher education studies.
-Which is curious, because, at the same time, I am “not a real sociologist” (another actual quote), despite having a doctorate that says otherwise.
-And for the academic scene of Germany, where I spent my postdoc years, I am “too international” (you guessed that right, an actual quote as well).
-Germany is, of course, no exception in this.
+But, it turns out, prolonged exposure to sociology made me, depending on who you asked, either “too much of a sociologist” or “not a real sociologist”—actual quotes, both.
+Being simultaneously too much and too little of something is a condition I have come to recognize as perfectly normal for anyone working across disciplinary boundaries.
+It is also, I have found, not a bad place from which to ask interesting questions.

 I am no stranger to being an outsider.
-After all, nothing about my background says “future academic” and yet here we are.
-If I could point my finger at one thing that led to this moment in which I am contemplating my path and the make-up of my professional identity, that’s a dense web of coincidences, lucky circumstances, and many wonderful people who were there when it mattered.
-But I embrace my academic outsiderness, as much as I embrace the sociologist, the higher education researcher, the organizational scholar, the institutionalist, and the internationally oriented qualitative researcher in me.
-And why would the list have to stop there?
-If there is one thing sociology has taught me, that is that such boundaries are real only insofar as we—in the things we do, write, and say—make them so.
+Nothing about my background says “future academic” and yet here we are.
+If I could point my finger at one thing that led to this moment, that’s a dense web of coincidences, lucky circumstances, and many wonderful people who were there when it mattered.
+But I embrace the sociologist, the historian of knowledge, the organizational scholar, the institutionalist, and the internationally oriented qualitative researcher in me—and I have stopped wondering whether the list is supposed to stop somewhere.